temujin9/mezovy/locations/castle.gm.md

     - This is what makes it easy to restore: uses super-expensive, super-durable, hard-to-move Focus
     - Known circle was a site of the last battle of Rolobo and Vasilisa, and both the Ring and Trap spells destroyed
+    - Still works for lesser rituals, because not all of the Focus was destroyed
+  - Slavic-adjacent folklore
+    - Trad start: "Where the water was being strewn and the sand poured..."
+    - Trad ending: "...and if they haven't died already, they are living happily to this day."
-    - Still works for lesser rituals, because not all of the Focus was destroyed XX2-5 - the four well-hidden Focuses for the various Rolobo Rituals, buried beneath each tower XX6 - the Oubliette, focus of bigger Teleport Trap
+    - Used for open and closing of Rolobo's locked gate

+XX2-5 - the four well-hidden Focuses for the various Rolobo Rituals, buried beneath each tower XX6 - the Oubliette, focus of bigger Teleport Trap